gbencke/PyPokerBot/README.md

 	*  **grab_image**: Get a particular region of the image for analysis.
 	*  **analyse_image**: Analyze and use computer vision to return a python dictionary with all the data and status of a screen shot of a poker client
 	*  **hud**: The poker bot enters in a loop and takes screenshots of the poker table, and advises the player about the correct decision to be made (It doesn't send clicks to the poker table, so it does not play alone).
-	*  **play**: In this mode, the poker bot takes screen shots and performs analisys of the playing table, it generates decisions and send the proper clicks to the poker client.
+	*  **play**: In this mode, the poker bot takes screen shots and performs analysis of the playing table, it generates decisions and send the proper clicks to the poker client.

 ## Requirements and Installation

-The Poker Bot has 2 main components, a server web application that servers calculation requests for the poker bot client, and a client that takes screenshots of playing poker tables, analyses them and send clicks.
+The Poker Bot has 2 main components, a server web application that servers calculation requests for the poker bot client, and a client that takes screen shots of playing poker tables, analyses them and send clicks.

 ### Server

-The server is a standard python application that uses the flask framework to serve calculation requests, it can be run on any linux distribution that has support for python 2.7. the instalation procedure is:
+The server is a standard python application that uses the flask framework to serve calculation requests, it can be run on any linux distribution that has support for python 2.7. the installation procedure is:

     1) download the source code from git: git clone https://github.com/gbencke/PyPokerBot.git